nodejs/node/doc/guides/doc-style-guide.md

     | R             | `r`               |
     | Shell Session | `console`         |

-    Note: If one of your language-aware fences needs an info string that is not already on this list, you may use `text` until the grammar gets added to [`remark-preset-lint-node`][].
+    If one of your language-aware fences needs an info string that is not already on this list, you may use `text` until the grammar gets added to [`remark-preset-lint-node`][].